openshift/machine-config-operator/docs/OnceFrom.md

 }
 ```

-You can also try out the MachineConfig support of "once-from" mode by passing a
-MC manifest instead.
-See the contents of HACKING.md for an example MachineConfig
+You can also try out the MachineConfig support of "once-from" mode by passing a MC manifest instead, see [HACKING.md](./HACKING.md) for a MachineConfig example.
-one could use.